Effective Communication - Improving your Social Skills

 - Many people find it hard to ask for what they want, feeling that they don’t have the right to ask, or fearing the consequences of the request.
 For example, you may think, “What if he says no?” or “She would think I am rude for asking”.

-- When making a request, it can be helpful to start by saying something that shows that you understand the other person’s situation.
+- When making a request, it can be helpful to start by saying something that shows you understand the other person’s situation.
 For example, “I know you probably have had a lot on your mind lately.”

 - Next, describe the situation and how you feel about it.
 For example, “This presentation is due next Friday and I am feeling pretty overwhelmed, and worried that I won’t be able to get it done in time.”
-It is important to talk about your feelings, and not to make accusations to others.
+It is important to talk about your feelings, not to make accusations to others.
 For example, it is better to say, “I feel resentful when you show up late to meet me” than it is to say, “you are always late!
 You don’t care about me!”

 - Then, describe what you would like to see happen.
 Be as brief and positive as possible.
 For example, “I’d really like to figure out how we can share more of the work responsibilities.”

 - Last, tell the person what would happen if your request was honoured.
 How would you feel?
 Sometimes, you may want to add what you will do in return.
-For example, “I would make sure to help make the slides for your presentation next week.”
+For example, “I would make sure to help create the slides for your presentation next week.”

 - Many people have trouble expressing their views openly.
 Perhaps you wait for others to give their opinion first, and will share yours only if you happen to agree.
 Being assertive means being willing to state your opinion, even if others haven’t done so or if your opinion is different.